If you hate mulled wine, twinkly lights and talented artisans, look away now.

 As present-giving D-Day draws ever nearer, you’re going to need the DJs and bars at the Crafty Fox Markets to see you through.
-Popping up everywhere from Brixton pop up stores to Italian wonderland Mercato Metropolitano, Crafty Fox showcases a motley bunch of independent designers, artists and makers, selling everything from unique illustrations to pottery and textiles.
-There’s also drop-in workshops, from collage making to tea-towel screen printing, so you can make personalised gifts too – you crafty fox, you.
+Popping up at The Crossing in King’s Cross and street food wonderland Mercato Metropolitano, Crafty Fox showcases a motley crew of independent designers, artists and makers, selling everything from unique illustrations to pottery and textiles.

 Columbia Road Market Christmas Wednesdays

-If you’re looking for an excuse to miss the Sunday morning crowds at Columbia Road flower market, their late Wednesday openings are the perfect opportunity – you’ll find carollers, Christmas trees and shops open till 9pm.
+If you’re looking for an excuse to miss the Sunday morning crowds at Columbia Road flower market, their late Wednesday openings are the perfect opportunity – you’ll find carollers (this year accompanied by a brass quintet), Christmas trees and shops open till 9pm.